14. M-Plugins on the Mac

 M-plugins are not being created

-If the M-files are not being created in the Audio Units directory, (you cannot see the newly create M- plugin in the Finder) it is because the OS permissions do not allow the MPH to write the new M-file.
+/Library/Audio/Plug-Ins/Components/ , (you cannot see the newly created M- plugin in the Finder under the components folder) it is because the OS permissions do not allow the MPH to write the new M-file.

-To solve this run in a terminal
+To solve this issue, run in a terminal:

 sudo chmod 777 /Library/Audio/Plug-Ins/Components/